picodaq/picodaq.github.io/source/firstrun.rst

 That will acquire 100 ms of data from channel “ai0”.
 Since nothing is physically connected to that channel, you will only record noise.
-If you put a finger on the shell of connector while recording, you will get a much larger signal.
+If you put a finger on the shell of the connector while recording, you will get a much larger signal.

-Today, in my office, the result looks like this:
+Today in my office, the results look like this:

 .. image:: unconnected.png